 For credit hour tuition, students have to pay for each credit hour they take, even if they are retaking a course.
 For flat-rate tuition, students pay a set rate and can take between 12-20 credit hours.
 In this case, students could retake the course with their other semester courses, and there would be no additional cost to them.

-Even though with flat-rate tuitionOpens in a new tab., you may not have additional costs, you still have to factor the opportunity cost since you have spend the time to take the course, which could be used to take a new course.
+Even though with flat-rate tuition, you may not have additional costs, you still have to factor the opportunity cost since you have spend the time to take the course, which could be used to take a new course.

 In general, each time you take a course, you have to pay for the course since you take a spot in that class that requires your professor to grade your assignments and exams.